LorenzoChavez/CodingBat-Exercises/README.md

-## CodingBat
+# CodingBat - Python Exercises

-This repository contains solutions to the Python exercises from CodingBat.
+This repository contains all solutions to the Python exercises from [CodingBat](http://codingbat.com/python).

-codingbat.com